jsalbert/lyrics-generator-twitter-bot/README.md

 # Lyrics Generator Twitter Bot
-The repository will contain code to load a GPT-2 model, perform text generation and create a Twitter Bot
+The repository contains code to load a GPT-2 model, perform text generation and create a Twitter Bot that interact with Twitter users.

 ## Examples

-I fine-tuned 2 small GPT-2 models (117MB) and created twitter bots that interact with Twitter users.
-The following samples correspond to the outputs of such models.
+I fine-tuned 2 small GPT-2 models (117MB) to generate Eminem lyrics as well as Storytelling lyrics.
+The following samples correspond to the outputs of such models:

 **Eminem Bot Lyrics** ([@rap_god_bot](https://twitter.com/rap_god_bot))